silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

 usage_key = course_key.make_usage_key_from_deprecated_string('i4x://org/course/category/name')
 ```

 *Note*: Try not to use this pattern.
 Use it only when absolutely necessary.
+Studio does not use this pattern.

 ## Getting information out of Opaque Keys